 You can use server object extensions (SOEs) in any application that can make an HTTP request to the server and parse the response.
 The inputs and outputs of SOEs are simple types, such as numbers, text strings, and XML and JSON objects.
-The consuming application doesn't need to have any understanding of ArcObjects.
+The consuming application doesn't need to have any understanding of the APIs used to implement the SOEs.
+It needs to prepare the inputs to send to the SOE and parse and understand the outputs returned from the SOE.

-You'll often test your SOE in the Services Directory (assuming you are using a REST SOE), then write code to consume the SOE in your client application.
+You'll often test your SOE in the ArcGIS REST Services Directory (assuming you are using a REST SOE), then write code to consume the SOE in your client application.

 Testing your SOE in the Services Directory